dasdom/dasdom.github.io/Content/posts/testing-the-untestable.md

 ![](../../assets/2021-06-12/test_failure_swift_refactor.png)

-The tests showed the regression right away without letting internal testers or beta testers using the app.
+The tests showed the regression right away without letting internal testers or beta testers use the app.
 So the bug didn't feel like a bug.
-It felt more like integrated in the development process.
+It felt more like a small issue in the development process.

 Bill fixes the bug: